-Can You Be Fired While on Workers Comp in Georgia?
+Can You Be Fired While on Workers Comp?

 Many injured workers in Norcross and Gwinnett County are surprised to learn that, in Georgia, your employer can fire you after you have filed for workers’ compensation benefits.
 Workers’ comp is a state-administered program, and each state’s laws are different.
 Allowing employers to terminate injured workers is not the norm.